rajarshix1/inventory-management/README.md

 Haven't tested the api execution times.
 Could've used redis for caching dashboard data.
 Didn't add real time data in dashboard. will take time so skipping that.
+Forgot to add partial order fulfillment.
+Need to add one more status, partial_received. and add quantity from body.
+Don't have time so skipping now.

 *********************************************************************************************************************************************
 To test socket, connect to the backend url. then join room with join-room and tenantId as argument. listen to notification and refreshDashboard.
 Then just create any order, po or so. and update order's status.
 Have two images of response as well.